 Dual and quad configurations can be combined with 60 watt series models for custom applications.
 Contact the manufacturer about the rack mount kit (Option RM).
-For Rack Mount Installation Instructions, see Appendix A.

 Location and Ventilation

 Whether you place the power supply in a rack or on a bench, allow cooling air to reach the ventilation inlets on the bottom and sides of the unit.
 Ensure that rack-mounted supplies have 1 U (1.75 in./44.5 mm) above and below units.
 Any ventilation space around the supply will further lower internal operating temperatures.